@ AAAI 2025

 Shared tasks

-DE : HATE - Please visit this link for details.
+Counter Turing Test : Images - Please visit this link for details.

 Shared Task Important Dates: